SITE LAST UPDATED 6 JAN 2021

 He and Cousins had already dabbled with producing other artists – Paper Bubble's first album was their work, and they collaborated on a second, which remained unreleased until 2018.
 After leaving the Strawbs, he spent more time producing other artists – The Settlers (he had shared a flat with a member of the Settlers in North London) and the Settlers' Cindy Kent's album.
 He also notched up production credits, mainly for the York Records or Myrrh labels - Wooden Horse's 2nd album (featuring Noosha Fox, later of pop band Fox), and albums by Garth Hewitt, Ian Page, Narnia, Davey & Morris and various others.

-He then left the music business altogether, working at book and journal publishers Macmillan for many years, but returned to the stage with Strawbs in 1983 till the 30th anniversary celebrations in 1998.
+He then left the music business altogether, working at book and journal publishers Macmillan for many years, but returned to the stage with Strawbs in 1983 till the 30th anniversary celebrations in 1998 (and again briefly for their triumphant return to the QEH in 2000, 30 yearson from that first fateful concert).
 Outside of the Strawbs he collaborated with Elaine Charlson in Misalliance (who produced three albums in the 1990s) and Pitchfork, a popular barn dance and ceilidh band.

 I've had the pleasure of knowing Tony for a good number of years socially now – Hud and I and various others fell into the habit of meeting up reasonably regularly for drinks in Central London in the past few years.
 A true gentleman, always interesting to listen to and interested in what others have to say, and with a wicked sense of humour, combined with a glint in his eye and an innocent impish smile.
 I couldn't agree more with Elaine's description – "a lovely man", and I will certainly miss him.
 My thoughts are with his family and friends.